Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Particle motion for a special electric Penrose process

-In Fig.~\ref{fig_guiji1}, the green and red dashed lines represent the ergoregion boundary $r_e$ and the circle of radius $r_t$, respectively.
-If particle 1, located inside the ergosphere, were not to split at its turning point $r_t$, its subsequent trajectory would follow the black dashed curve shown in Fig.~\ref{fig_guiji1}.
+In figure~\ref{fig_guiji1}, the green and red dashed lines represent the ergoregion boundary $r_e$ and the circle of radius $r_t$, respectively.
+If particle 1, located inside the ergosphere, were not to split at its turning point $r_t$, its subsequent trajectory would follow the black dashed curve shown in figure~\ref{fig_guiji1}.
 In the case where particle 1 splits at the turning point into particles 2 and 3, their trajectories are given by the blue and red solid lines, respectively.
 It is evident that if particle 1 does not split, it will inevitably fall into the BH and cannot return to a distant observer.
 However, the fragment produced from its splitting can escape the BH.
 Furthermore, the overall variation of trajectories across different values of $\zeta$ remains similar, indicating that the influence of $\zeta$ on particle motion is relatively weak.

 While keeping the mass and charge parameters unchanged, as the turning point $r_t$ moves closer to the BH horizon, the behavior of particle 3 exhibits a significant deviation from the cases described above.
-The effective potentials of all particles for $r_t = 1.9$ are shown in Fig.~\ref{fig_10}.
-Since the results for $\zeta = 1$ and $\zeta = 2$ closely resemble those for $\zeta = 0$, we use $\zeta = 0$ as a representative case and plot the corresponding particle trajectories in Fig.~\ref{fig_no}.
-The curve styles in these figures share the same meaning as those in Fig.~\ref{fig_guiji1}.
-The results demonstrate that when the turning point $r_t$ is too close to the horizon $r_+$, particle 3, which moves away from the BH in Fig.~\ref{fig_guiji1}, becomes unable to escape the BH in this scenario.
-In summary, for a particle 1 that may eventually fall into the BH, the fragment particle 3 produced via the electric Penrose process can exhibit two distinct dynamical outcomes: escaping from the BH (Fig.~\ref{fig_guiji1}) or falling into it (Fig.~\ref{fig_no}).
+The effective potentials of all particles for $r_t = 1.9$ are shown in figure~\ref{fig_10}.
+Since the results for $\zeta = 1$ and $\zeta = 2$ closely resemble those for $\zeta = 0$, we use $\zeta = 0$ as a representative case and plot the corresponding particle trajectories in figure~\ref{fig_no}.
+The curve styles in these figures share the same meaning as those in figure~\ref{fig_guiji1}.
+The results demonstrate that when the turning point $r_t$ is too close to the horizon $r_+$, particle 3, which moves away from the BH in figure~\ref{fig_guiji1}, becomes unable to escape the BH in this scenario.
+In summary, for a particle 1 that may eventually fall into the BH, the fragment particle 3 produced via the electric Penrose process can exhibit two distinct dynamical outcomes: escaping from the BH (figure~\ref{fig_guiji1}) or falling into it (figure~\ref{fig_no}).